expresser/expresser/README.md

 # Expresser

-Expressive syntax and utility libraries for WordPress.
+Expressive query syntax and utility libraries for WordPress.

 ## About